pconstr/recurrent/README.md

 });
 </pre>

-Adding again the same ´taskId´ will reset execution time.
+Adding again the same `taskId` will reset execution time.

 When the client is not needed any more: